Pewejekubam/qbd-to-gnucash/doc/modular-prd-forking-prompt.md

 ## Project Goals

 - Fork the monolithic `PRD-2.7.3.md` into a modular architecture beginning with `core-prd-v3.0.0.md`.
-The document shall be created and stored in the `./prd` directory alongside module-specific directories.
+The document shall be created and stored in the `./prd` directory alongside module-specific directories which you shall also create under `./prd/`.
 - Extract all embedded module contracts (e.g., accounts, mapping, validation) into separate `module-prd-*` documents.
 - Preserve 100% of semantic content while permitting structural reflow and formatting normalization.
 - Make all documents downstream-compatible with agentic AI and code generation tools.